reactjs/ko.react.dev/src/content/reference/react-dom/static/prerenderToNodeStream.md

 #### Returns {/*returns*/}

 `prerenderToNodeStream` returns a Promise:
-- If rendering the is successful, the Promise will resolve to an object containing:
+- If rendering is successful, the Promise will resolve to an object containing:
   - `prelude`: a [Node.js Stream.](https://nodejs.org/api/stream.html) of HTML.
 You can use this stream to send a response in chunks, or you can read the entire stream into a string.
 - If rendering fails, the Promise will be rejected.
 [Use this to output a fallback shell.](#recovering-from-errors-inside-the-shell)